AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 ## Title and description metadata

-These metadata are important for SEO, content discovery, and content quality scores on Experience League.
+_Title_ and _description_ metadata are important for SEO, content discovery, and content quality scores on Experience League.

 Here are examples of titles and descriptions: